-Reference Summary of OEMP Section Details of Compliance Hydro internal incident management system.
-Statutory environmental reporting requirements have been met for this 2022-2023 reporting period for the Project Approval and EPL 13036 annual return which is based on a financial year (FY).
+Reference Summary of OEMP Section Details of Compliance within the Snowy Hydro internal incident management system.
+Noting there was one notifiable event for the exceedance of NOx emission limits on Unit C3 during 13-15 December 2023.
+Statutory environmental reporting requirements have been met for this 2023-2024 reporting period for the Project Approval and EPL 13036 annual return which is based on a financial year ( FY ).
 Section 4.4 Training The training program for Colongra is summarised in this section of the OEMP.
 Colongra site personnel are progressively receiving training outlined in the OEMP including training in pollution incident response and training supporting operational risk and incident management, as well as site inductions for projects conducted at site.
 Site specific environmental awareness training is conducted as part of the site specific induction.
 Section 4.5 Environmental Management Plans Environmental Management Plans for air quality, water, noise and waste have been prepared and are detailed in the OEMP.
 Section 4.5.1 Air Quality Management Plan The OEMP Air Quality Management Plan identifies the air quality impacts, risks, control measures and management procedures for Colongra.
 Compliance with the Air Quality Management Plan is discussed in Section 3.2 of this AEMR.
+Noting there was one notifiable event for the exceedance of NOx emission limits on Unit C3 during 13-15 December 2023.
 Section 4.5.2 Water Management Plan The Water Management Plan comprises this section of the OEMP and identifies the water impacts, risks, control measures and management procedures for Colongra.
 Compliance with the Water Management Plan is discussed in Section 3.2 of this AEMR.
 Section 4.5.3 Noise Management Plan The Noise Management Plan comprises this section of the OEMP and identifies the noise impacts, risks, control measures and management procedures for Colongra.
 Compliance with the Noise Management Plan is discussed in section 3.2 of this AEMR.
 Section 4.5.4 Waste Management Plan The Waste Management Plan comprises this section of the OEMP and identifies the waste impacts, risks, control measures and management procedures for Colongra.
 Compliance with the Waste Management Plan is discussed in section 3.2 of this AEMR.
 Section 4.5.5 Fuel Use Management Plan The Fuel Use Management Plan comprises this section of the OEMP and identifies the risks and control measures for Colongra.
 The Fuel Use Management Plan has been complied with, with diesel hours and market conditions reviewed as part of the Gen Ops operations and the monthly EPL emissions process.
 Diesel fuel analysis is undertaken in accordance with NGER requirements, while Jemena provide the required gas analysis data.